 Gordon Brown is back.
 Again.
-Earlier this week, to mark the tenth anniversary of the financial crisis, the former prime minister treated us all to another nakedly self-serving political intervention.
+Earlier this week, to mark the tenth anniversary of the collapse of Lehman Brothers, the former prime minister treated us all to another nakedly self-serving political intervention.

 The world is “leaderless” and “sleepwalking” towards a second economic crash.
 New Labour “did not know what was going on” in Britain’s financial sector in the run-up to 2008.
 Tory austerity was a mistake.
 Politicians must resist retreating into “nationalist silos [of] populism and protectionism.”